michogar/mapbox-redux/README.md

     ...
 ```

-According to the Redux pattern, we need a callback to subscribe to the store who will be called by the reducer:
+According to the Redux pattern, we need a callback to subscribe to the store which will be called by the reducer:

 ```
     ...